penseadvance/tes-tee/README.md

 Then you may proceed to the next section to learn what to do.
 Good luck!

 ### I just found this test around the internet, and it seems weird and kinda funny?
-Not sure this is a question, but if you're still reading this, you're probably an awesome developer with great sense of humor, and at Advance we value those of you a lot.
+Not sure this is a question, but if you're still reading this, you're probably an aw esome developer with great sense of humor, and at Advance we value those of you a lot.
 You can check us out at [advance.com.br](https://advance.com.br).
 We have a job board on our home page, but you can always send us your resume over [Starhunters](https://starhunters.advance.com.br), even if an